 4. Drilling through the roof.
 This is the least favorable option as it is not reversible.
 This option is quite self-explanatory, where a hole is simply drilled through the outer roof skin, and wires passed through a rubber grommet into the roof cavity and fed down into the vehicle.

 Please refer to these above options as a guide only.
 It is always best to consult a 4x4 shop or qualified auto electrician on the intricacies of the install process and the correct selection of correct wire gauge if you are not quite sure.

 New product!!
 2.0m DT wiring extension

 Traditionally we have always sheathed our wiring in convoluted flexible tubing (conduit).
 This makes the wiring extremely durable, however, creates added complexity when running up the side of the windscreen glass.
-The conduit is quite large and bulky, and will not slip down the small gap between the glass and the A pillar.
-We have now sheathed the extension leads with tight-fitting black outer sheath to minimise cross-sectional area.
+The conduit is quite large and bulky, and will not slip down the small gap between the glass and the A-pillar.
+We have now sheathed the extension leads with a tight-fitting black outer sheath to minimize cross-sectional area.
 The following images show how the cable can be installed down the pillar with reference to point 1 above.